-- preparation and serve of two meals per day: breakfast and lunch or dinner
+- preparation and servicing of two meals per day: breakfast and lunch or dinner

-- washing the dishes, cleaning the kitchen, toilets, saloon and cockpit area
+- washing dishes, cleaning the kitchen, toilets, saloon and cockpit area

 - recommending places to visit, restaurants, nice bays for swimming, nightlife spots

-The weekly fee for her services is 875€ for up to 6 guests and 1.050€ for more than 6 guests plus you are also responsible to cover her meals: breakfast, lunch and dinner.
-More information about chartering with the hostess you can find in our blog about crewed yacht charter.
+Weekly fee for her services is 875€ for up to 6 guests and 1.050€ for more than 6 guests plus the responsibility to cover the cost of her meals: breakfast, lunch and dinner.
+More information about chartering with a hostess can be found on our blog about crewed yacht charter.

-WHAT ARE THE OTHER COSTS TO BE CONSIDERED EXCEPT BOAT CHARTER?
+WHAT ARE OTHER COSTS TO BE CONSIDERED EXCEPT BOAT CHARTER ITSELF?

 MOORING FEES – The price of the berth per day ranges from ca. 20 € to 200 €, depending on the size and type of the boat and the mooring place and type.
 More about different berth options and mooring fees you can find here.

-SECURITY DEPOSIT payable either in cash or by preauthorization on VISA OR MASTER credit card, which you pay during check-in, covers the possible boat, equipment, and inventory damage.
-In case of boat damage or equipment loss, the amount of the caused damage is paid with the deposit money, whereas higher amounts are covered by the insurance company.
-If the boat has returned undamaged, the deposit will be returned to you in full amount.
-When you hire a skipper, he will be responsible for all the damage caused while manoeuvring, mooring or anchoring the vessel, but you are obliged to leave the deposit as well to cover possible damage caused by you.
+SECURITY DEPOSIT payable either in cash or by preauthorization on VISA OR MASTER credit card during check-in.
+It covers any possible boat, equipment, and inventory damage.
+In case of boat damage or equipment loss, the amount of the caused damage is paid with the deposit money, whereas the difference between the deposit money and any higher damage amount is covered by the insurance company.
+If the boat has been returned undamaged, the deposit will be refunded in full amount.
+When you hire a skipper, he is the one responsible for all the damage caused while maneuvering, mooring or anchoring the vessel; but you are obliged to leave the deposit anyway, to cover any possible damage caused by your party.

-FOOD - You are supposed to take care of your own feeding, preparing meals either on the boat or eating out.
-Upon check-in, on the boat or prior to your arrival in the marina we suggest that you buy some provisions (at least drinking water) in the supermarket, but certainly not making loads of provisions since on each island you do have both shops and supermarkets working even on Sundays till late.
-Not to mention numerous little restaurants offering delicious local and international specialities at moderate prices.
+FOOD - You are supposed to take care of your own feeding, either when preparing meals on the boat or when eating out.
+We suggest that you buy some provisions (at least drinking water) in a supermarket before boarding the boat.
+However, you shouldn't make lots of provisions since on each island you have both shops and supermarkets working even on Sundays till late.
+Not to mention the numerous little restaurants offering delicious local and international specialties at fair prices.

 WHICH CURRENCY IS USED FOR PAYING IN THE MARINAS, RESTAURANTS...ETC.?

-All the services in Croatia are paid in Kuna either in cash or by credit cards.
-In the marinas and some tourist offices, even the Euros are accepted.
-In all marinas, restaurants and shops in the bigger places on the islands, you can pay by credit card, while in ports, cafés, restaurants and shops in small places and bays mostly only cash is accepted therefore you need to calculate the cash needed dependable on your planned route.
-Kunas you can withdraw from cash machines or bank offices which are to be found on the islands as well.
+All the services in Croatia are paid in Kuna, either in cash or by credit cards.
+In marinas and some tourist offices, even Euros are accepted.
+In all marinas, restaurants and shops in bigger places on the islands, you can pay by credit card, while in ports, cafés, restaurants and shops in small places and bays usually only cash is accepted.
+Therefore, you need to calculate the amount in cash you might need, depending on your planned route.
+As for kunas, you can withdraw cash from an ATM or in bank offices, which can also be found on the islands.

 HOW TO PACK AND WHAT IS PROVIDED ONBOARD?

-Apart from your personal preferences, this depends very much on the time of the season you are coming.
+Apart from your personal preferences, this depends very much on the time of the season you are coming in.
 Generally, we can advise the following:

 IN ANY SEASON